Fruehwirth/Offline-File-Converter/public/FFMPEG_README.md

 # FFmpeg WASM Core Files

-These files are required for fast, offline audio conversion to OGG, FLAC, AAC, and M4A formats.
+These files are required for fast, offline audio conversion to FLAC, AAC, and M4A formats.

 ## Files